 No, I’m not telling every woman that she needs to quit work to spend time with her kids.
 The “best choice” is different for each family.
 This just happened to be the best choice for ours at the time.
 And don’t get me wrong—it wasn’t a choice I took easily, and it wasn’t a decision I made lightly.

 I remember the last year I was running the business, getting a phone call from someone who wanted to sell me ad space.
 I remember telling him, I have enough clients, and I’m not interested in getting more.
 I’m a tiny business, and I want to stay that way—I value my time with my kids, so I don’t need any more clients now, so I purposely don’t advertise my services.
 I’ll never forget what he said to me in response:

 “So your business isn’t your priority, then.”
 He said it as if it was a bad thing that my family was my priority.

 When did we as a culture forget that people are what matters most?
 That we need to learn to “use things and love people,” not the other way around?
 When did we forget that the value of time spent with loved ones is not something to strive towards only after we’ve earned more, gathered more, accumulated more?

-I recently heard a great story on a podcast, about a girl who was looking forward to a great day together with her father.
-She came with him to a gathering, where her father was invited for dinner.
+I recently heard a great story on a podcast, about a girl who was looking forward to a great evening together with her father.
+She came with him to a business gathering, where her father was invited for dinner.
 She watched as she heard her father say “that would be great.”
 And her heart was about to break, until she heard the end of the conversation: “But not today.
 I have a special evening planned with my daughter.”
 That day, the daughter learned that what mattered most to her father was her.